 About the Job

-Clinical research associates fall under the category of medical scientists, for whom employment is projected to increase 8% from 2022 to 2028.
+The demand for CRAs is projected to increase 8% from 2022 to 2028.
 This is faster than the 5% average for all occupations.
-With an expanding population, increasing population density and the growing frequency of international travel, the spread of new and existing diseases could increase.
-This will increase the need for clinical research associates to help with the creation of new drugs and vaccines to combat these illnesses and diseases.
+The existing need, the explosion in medical advances, and a growing global population will increase the demand for CRAs to help with the creation of new drugs and vaccines.

 FAQs About CRAs